-In all cases, if you have taken your pension on leaving, it may be subject to abatement on re-employment.
+If you have taken your PCSPS pension on leaving, it may be subject to abatement on re-employment.

 This guidance does not cover every aspect of the Civil Service Compensation Scheme.
 Full details are contained only in the rules, which are the legal basis of the scheme.
-In the event of any difference, the rules will apply.
-It has been produced by My Civil Service Pension (MyCSP) who administer Civil Service pension and compensation arrangements.